 Deep Springs is a home to many.
 We eat the same food in the same place; we all feel the same effects of the same pressures.
-When the electricity costs go up, we all have to be more mindful of our power use.
 We all deal with the same frustrations that being in the valley for a length of time can bring.
 We all know what it's like for the phone lines to go out when we really need to get in touch with someone in the outside world.

 The community also has fun together.
 Everyone shows up for DSPACs and Public Speaking.
 We celebrate Thanksgiving and Halloween together.